Junker Queen: Design

-Standing 7 ft tall, Junker Queen is a muscular woman with the center of her blue hair stylized into a tall mohawk while the remainder is unified into a long braid that dangles off each side of her head.
+Standing 7 feet tall, Junker Queen is a muscular woman with the center of her blue hair stylized into a tall mohawk while the remainder is unified into a long braid that dangles off each side of her head.
 Black makeup surrounds her eyes extending downward to her cheeks.
 In addition she has several piercings: two tusk earrings dangling from her ears, lower lip ring, and small spikes on the sides of her brow above her eyes.
 Her outfit primarily consists of a sports bra, short shorts and boots that extend to the knees, while a torn shirt covers her chest, exposing her cleavage and midriff.
 In addition she has stockings connecting her right boot to her shorts, a sashed studded belt with a red cloth dangling from it, and a red sleeved magnetic gauntlet harnessed across her shoulders to her left arm with red feathers extending from that shoulder.
 Across her body are various spiked bits of armor notably on her right knee and left shoulder, some of which have been recognized by fans as faceplates from "omnics", a type of sentient robot in the Overwatch setting.

 Like other Overwatch characters, Junker Queen received skins, unlockable cosmetic items to change her in-game appearance.
 Of particular note, her "Wastelander" skin was designed for use in the character's cinematic trailer as well, resulting in a collaborative effort between the various art departments at Blizzard Entertainment.
-Meanwhile, the "Zeus" skin presents her in an Ancient Greece-themed outfit with glowing yellow electric highlights, meant to tie into the game's "Battle for Olympus" game mode.
+Meanwhile, the "Zeus" skin presents her in an Ancient Greece–themed outfit with glowing yellow electric highlights, meant to tie into the game's "Battle for Olympus" game mode.
 Designed to play into her "super-charged, electric aesthetic" primarily due to her magnetic gauntlet, while also sticking with the "rock and roll" theme of the character, and applying electrical visual effects to her attacks in-game.